 Where can I catch Drakloak?

 There you have it, how to evolve Dreepy and how to evolve Drakloak.
-If you want to know how to beat this evolution line, our dragon Pokémon weakness and ghost Pokémon weakness guides.
+If you want to know how to beat this evolution line, check out our dragon Pokémon weakness and ghost Pokémon weakness guides.
 But why stop there?
-To become the very best, you need to know what the dark Pokémon weakness, steel Pokémon weakness, psychic Pokémon weakness, fire Pokémon weakness, and normal Pokémon weakness is.
+To become the very best, you need to know what the dark Pokémon weakness, steel Pokémon weakness, and psychic Pokémon weakness is.